machineware-gmbh/vcml/doc/logging.md

 This tells us that there was a debug message at *1s + 200ns*, informing us that the component `system.uart0` has been disabled.

-Log messages can be generated using the top level logging functions from the `vcml` namespace.
+Log messages can be generated using the global top level logging functions from the `vcml` namespace.
 These functions use the current SystemC process name as the log message source.
 They use a `printf` style for string formatting:

 ```
 namespace vcml {
-    void vcml::log_error(const char* format, ...);
+    void log_error(const char* format, ...);
-    void vcml::log_warn(const char* format, ...);
+    void log_warn(const char* format, ...);
-    void vcml::log_info(const char* format, ...);
+    void log_info(const char* format, ...);
-    void vcml::log_debug(const char* format, ...);
+    void log_debug(const char* format, ...);
 }
 ```

-Furthermore, the base class used for modelling hardware in VCML `vcml::component` also provides logging functionality, that will add the name of the component as the source of the log message:
+Furthermore, the base class used for modeling hardware in VCML `vcml::component` also provides logging functionality, that will add the name of the component as the source of the log message: